 Private blockchains have significant differences than their public counterparts.
 Private or permissioned blockchains are an ecosystem comprised of known participants, but the information that is being transferred can only be sent or viewed by an approved party.
 Additionally, the consensus mechanisms used for private blockchains are quite different than the public blockchain methods we have previously discussed.
-Some private blockchains utilize consensus mechanisms that allow a central party the ability to confirm or deny transactions.
+Some private blockchains utilize consensus mechanisms that allow a central party the ability to singularly confirm or deny transactions.
 Others use input from multiple parties to reach consensus.

 Many private companies, including JP Morgan, have shown an interest in the potential of blockchain technology, but require greater control than that provided by public blockchains.
 Companies are looking to incorporate blockchain technology into the way they conduct business, ranging from accounting to supply chain management.
 Private entities don’t want their proprietary information to be shared publicly, but they also see the advantages of moving towards blockchain technology.
 This middle ground has led to the creation of private blockchains, allowing companies to benefit from the technology without giving up their autonomy or compromising consumer data.

 Blockchains were created to coordinate data between parties that don’t necessarily trust each other.
 This is useful when you’re in a situation where you want to exchange data or agree on the validity of data with untrusted parties.
 Blockchains are great for agreeing on public data; this is what they were created for.
 There are a few situations where it makes sense to use a private blockchain.
 For example, some businesses in a specific industry might want to exchange data between themselves, but no individual business wants the responsibility of maintaining that data.
-Utilizing a shared ledger might make sense.
+Utilizing a shared ledger might make sense in this siutation.

 It’s tough to go into specifics about distributed ledgers because these private systems can vary greatly as they are designed to meet the needs of a particular organization.
 Distributed ledgers are a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
 Even the permissioned distributed ledger software project Hyperledger is designed to be configurable in many different ways to meet a wide variety of needs.